Alcohol

 Screening Tools

-- CDC’s Alcohol Screening and Brief Intervention Efforts
+- Alcohol Screening and Brief Intervention Efforts (CDC)

-- Substance Use Screening & Assessment Instruments Database - Alcohol And Drug Abuse Institute - University of Washington
+- Substance Use Screening & Assessment Instruments Database (Alcohol & Drug Abuse Institute - University of Washington)

 Self-Help Groups